0xDrogon/publications/README.md

 # Publications

-Collection of reports and articles of mine that I like to publicly share.
+Collection of reports and articles of mine that I wish to publicly share.